 A Training Weekend is run by the County every year, usually in March or April.
 It covers all modules of the GAW scheme.
 Details of the training for 2021 will be available later in the year.
 Application forms will be available here.
 Here is the flyer for the (cancelled) 2020 training.

 Risk Assessments will be needed for each event, travel to/from the event and activities during the event.
 They help you look at an event from all angles and imagine ‘what if’ scenarios.
 They are working documents that are updated throughout the planning process.
-See the link below for some example risk assessments that can be used as the basis for your documents.
+Here is the girlguiding risk assessment template.

 REN Forms need to be completed by the event organiser for every event.
 See the girlguiding website for the most up to date forms.
 There is guidance for commissioners when they approve a REN here.